 - Round top with rounded shoulders

 When it comes to adding text, you’ll need to choose the style of font for the message and what it will actually say.
-Your local Funeral Director will be able to provide advice and guidance on this, should you need it.
+Your local Funeral Director will be able to provide advice and guidance on gravestone designs, should you need it.

 Choose a headstone to commemorate your loved one

-If you would like to choose a memorial headstone to commemorate your loved one, please contact your local Funeral Director for further help and advice.
+If you would like to choose a memorial stone to commemorate your loved one, please contact your local Funeral Director for further help and advice.